asyncapi/website/pages/blog/creating-consistency-announcing-asyncapi-spectral-together.md

 **Step five:**

-Now that we have all pieces together, we can run Spectral.
-We’ll take the Hello World example from the AsyncAPI documentation.
+Now that we have all the pieces together, we can run Spectral.
+We’ll take the [`Hello World` example from the AsyncAPI documentation](https://www.asyncapi.com/docs/getting-started/hello-world).

 ```yaml
 # hello-world.yaml